 - Talk to your CEO or a senior leader in the company and ask them for introductions to colleagues that have conducted layoffs.
 This process has been done many times with other companies so this is not the time to reinvent the wheel.

 - Send a message to ALL employees with instructions on how to respond to any press inquiries.
-Only pre-designated personnel should handle these inquires with a pre-determined message.
+Only pre-designated personnel should handle these inquiries with a pre-determined message.

 - Remember offices in different time zones and double-check the timing of messages.